mindstorm38/portablemc/README.md

 If you need fake offline accounts you can use `-u <username>` (`--username`) defines the username and/or `-i <uuid>` (`--uuid`) to define your player's [UUID](https://fr.wikipedia.org/wiki/Universally_unique_identifier).

-If you omit the UUID, a random one is choosen.
+If you omit the UUID, a random one is chosen.
 If you omit the username, the first 8 characters of the UUID are used for it. **These two arguments are overwritten by the `-l` (`--login`) argument**.

 ### Custom JVM
-The launcher uses Java Virtual Machine to run the game, by default the launcher download and use an official JVM [distributed by Mojang](https://launchermeta.mojang.com/v1/products/java-runtime/2ec0cc96c44e5a76b9c8b7c39df7210883d12871/all.json) which is adapted to the running version.
+The launcher uses Java Virtual Machine to run the game, by default the launcher download and use an official JVM [distributed by Mojang](https://launchermeta.mojang.com/v1/products/java-runtime/2ec0cc96c44e5a76b9c8b7c39df7210883d12871/all.json) which is adapted to the running version, the JVM is installed in a sub-directory `jvm` into the main directory.
 You can change it using `--jvm <path>` argument.
 By default, the launcher start the JVM with default arguments, these are the following and are the same as the Mojang launcher:

 ```
 -Xmx2G -XX:+UnlockExperimentalVMOptions -XX:+UseG1GC -XX:G1NewSizePercent=20 -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapRegionSize=32M